AlenaShkolnaia/AlenaShkolnaia/README.md

 ### My name is Alena Shkolnaia 👩🏻‍💻
 I'm a junior in Data Analysis.
-A dedicated learner of the latest tools and methodologies committed to applying my knowledge and skills to bring value to the organization I serve.

 - __Databases:__ <br>
 *PostgreSQL, MySQL*